 For some families, Christmas contact has previously been arranged by way of a formal agreement, or by a Court Order.
 Other families will need to try to make these arrangements between themselves.
 We recommend that you start to make decisions about contact well in advance of the holidays so that everyone knows where they stand when the festivities roll around.
 Knowing what is happening and where they are supposed to be is really important to keep children’s stress low at this time.

-It is important to remember that no two families are the same and there are no rules when it comes to organising children’s time at Christmas.
-The arrangements which are made should be in the best interests of the children and, if possible, you should ask the children for their views, but make it clear that there may have to be some compromises.
-For example, some families choose to move children between households at a specific time on Christmas Day so that each parent has time with the children on Christmas Day itself.
+It is important to remember that no two families are the same, and there are no rules when it comes to organising children’s time at Christmas.
+For example, some families choose to move children between households at a specific time on Christmas Day, so that each parent has time with the children on Christmas Day itself.
 Other families choose to leave the children in one house on Christmas Day and move the children to the other household on Boxing Day.
-The arrangements can be as flexible or structured as you want them to be..
+The arrangements can be as flexible or structured as you want them to be.
+The arrangements which are made should be in the best interests of the children and, if possible, you should ask the children for their views.
+You should make it clear that there may have to be some compromises.

-You should also think about whether your regular contact schedule will require to be modified in the run up to Christmas as well as considering any “emergency plans” which would come into place if, for example, bad weather makes travelling difficult or impossible.
-Parents should be able to contact one another, or another family members, in the case of an emergency.
+You should also think about whether your regular contact schedule will require to be modified in the run up to Christmas.
+Importantly, you should also think about any “emergency plans” which would come into place if, for example, bad weather makes travelling difficult or impossible.
+Parents should be able to contact one another, or another family member, in the case of an emergency.

 Christmas arrangements for children whose parents live apart always need careful planning.
 It may be the case that your family needs the involvement of solicitors to come to an arrangement.
 For some families, mediation will be more helpful.
 At Thorntons, we offer family law advice and mediation.